Releans/ios-client-sdk/README.md

 ## How to Build

-The generated code has dependencies over external libraries like UniRest.
+The Releans code has dependencies over external libraries like UniRest.
 These dependencies are defined in the ```PodFile``` file that comes with the SDK.
 To resolve these dependencies, we use the Cocoapods package manager.
 Visit https://guides.cocoapods.org/using/getting-started.html to setup Cocoapods on your system.
 Open command prompt and type ```pod --version```.
 This should display the current version of Cocoapods installed if the installation was successful.